At a Glance

 The WiFi Pineapple is available for as little as $99.99, which gets the buyer a WiFi Pineapple NANO, and for as much as $250 for the Pineapple TETRA TACTICAL.
-The devices are available from the WiFi Pineapple website and can be purchased by anyone.
+The devices are available from the WiFi Pineapple website and anyone can purchase one.

 There are a number of websites out there where new Pineapple owners can get information about using the device for all sorts of unsavory purposes.
 This makes it particularly dangerous, as any reasonably-informed computer user can set up and make use of a Pineapple device, with no previous hacking knowledge required.

-In a 2014 experiment, several Britons agreed to a Wi-Fi hotspot terms and conditions agreement that actually contained a "Herod clause" which said the Wi-Fi was provided only if "the recipient agreed to assign their first born child to us for the duration of eternity."
+Interesting fact: In a 2014 experiment, several Britons agreed to a WiFi hotspot terms and conditions agreement that actually contained a “Herod clause” which said the WiFi was available only if “the recipient agreed to assign their firstborn child to us for the duration of eternity.”

-Do you think they actually read the terms, or were their children just that horrible?
+Do you think they didn’t actually read the terms or were their children just that horrible?

 Good Practices to Protect Yourself

-The aim of this article is not to warn users of using unprotected Wi-Fi hotspots altogether.
+The aim of this article is not to warn users off of using unprotected WiFi hotspots altogether.
 After all, an unprotected hotspot might be your only internet connection option if your wireless provider has lousy coverage in the area you’re in.
 However, I cannot stress enough how dangerous they are.

 Luckily, there are a number of good practices you can follow to protect yourself when you’re connected to such a hotspot.